chrisbodger/VeinCam/Software/VeinCam-Tutorial.md

 sudo nano /etc/dphys-swapfile
 ```

-Look fo rthe CONF_SWAPSIZE parameter from 100 to 1024. this will increase the swap file to 1GB.
-Note that we will need to change it back after compilation, as it could fill up ths SD card over time, very quickly. the parameter should now look like this:
+Look for the CONF_SWAPSIZE parameter from 100 to 1024. this will increase the swap file to 1GB.
+Note that we will need to change it back after compilation, as it could fill up the SD card over time, very quickly. the parameter should now look like this:
 ```
 CONF_SWAPSIZE=1024
 ```
-Once this is done, we need to ensure that the chage takes effect.
+Once this is done, we need to ensure that the change takes effect.
 Run the commands below to restart the swapfile service.
 ```
 sudo /etc/init.d/dphys-swapfile stop
 sudo /etc/init.d/dphys-swapfile start